hardenedapple/gdb-walkers/README.md

 ## Call Graph

-This command emulates `dtrace -F`.
+This command does similar to `dtrace -F`.

 Example